 ‘Tis the season to gather around the hearth for a traditional family get together.
-And this is all the more important after last year’s damp squib of a covid restricted festive season.
-Historically, when several generations of families got together, a military style mobilisation from the four corners of wherever was necessary.
+When several generations of families got together, a military style mobilisation from the four corners of wherever is often necessary.

-To get granny, the latest offspring and various aunties and uncles under the same roof meant navigating clogged motorways and unreliable railway services disrupted for maintenance.
+To get granny, the latest offspring and various aunties and uncles under the same roof means navigating clogged motorways and unreliable railway services disrupted for maintenance.
 But times are changing.

 The pandemic has affected the way many of us are living.
 According to Rest Less, a digital community for the over 50s, the number of baby boomers moving in with their elderly parents is growing.
 Divorce or unemployment have driven many back to their childhood homes and others have returned to give care and company to ageing parents during the lockdowns.